dgw/sopel-spongemock/README.md

 Feel free to experiment with intermediate values to find what "looks right" for your own interpretation of the mocking-text meme.

+The `always_start_lower` option will output `text.swapcase()` if the first letter of the output is capitalized.
+(While the built-in mocker always starts with lowercase, the external library sets case of the first letter randomly.)

 ***Note:** Options in this configuration section have no effect if the plugin is installed without the `lib` extra.*